 Part of the picturesque North Cotswolds in Warwickshire, the old woollen town of Shipston-on-Stour is another typically beautiful town in this delightful corner of England.
 With clear medieval roots and even evidence of Roman times, Shipston is rife with culture and history and will frequently surprise you.
 Shipston-on-Stour lies on the banks of the River Stour, in the heart of the Vale of the Red Horse.
 Surrounded by the gently rolling hills and fields of the North Cotswolds, this charming community has clear medieval roots and even evidence of Roman times.
 Its ancient name means ‘Sheep Wash Town’ and it was an important sheep market town for many years.
 Shipston was also a significant coaching town and many of the old inns still stand on the High Street.

 This unique accommodation is part of an historic water mill and retains original features including exposed beams and huge mill windows.
-The peaceful Warwickshire village of Tredington is ideally situated between the Cotswolds and Stratford-on-Avon
+The peaceful Warwickshire village of Tredington is ideally situated between the Cotswolds and Stratford-on-Avon.
+Fishing is available on site.

 The Glen exudes rural charm.
 The Grade II listed thatched cottage in Ilmington boasts a stone façade an interior with exposed beams, tiled floor and an inglenook fireplace with open fire.
 The pet-friendly cottage also offers a manicured garden with summer house & wendy house, plus access to Warwick.